Skip to Main Content

 Museums in the Berkshires attract lovers of art, architecture, history, and mid-century design.
 Must-see lists for fine art and historic houses often include MASS MoCA, the Clark, and Naumkeag.
 But the Berkshires is also home to hidden gems (some seasonal) offering unique experiences you don’t want to miss.
 Here’s our short list of attractions that are off the beaten path and well worth a visit!

 Did you know the Berkshires is home to papermaking mills dating back to the American Revolution?
-The Crane mill in Dalton holds a place in that history as the maker of paper used in US currency.
-While the original Crane museum is currently closed (stay tuned!), you can learn about the art and science of making paper for the paper arts and for banknotes through the Crane Museum of Papermaking online archives.
+The Crane Museum of Papermaking in Dalton holds a place in that history as the maker of paper used in US currency.
+While the original Crane museum is currently closed, check the website for pop-up locations through the summer where you can learn about the art and science of making paper for the paper arts and for banknotes.
+The Crane Museum of Papermaking online archives are available year-sound.

 Interested in Yiddish and modern Jewish literature and culture?
 Visit the Yiddish Book Center on the Hampshire College campus in Amherst.
-Located a hop, skip, and a jump from the Berkshires, the Center is home to educational programs, lectures, and exhibitions that celebrate Yiddish language and culture through personal stories, objects, and books.
+The Center is home to educational programs, lectures, and exhibitions that celebrate Yiddish language and culture through personal stories, objects, and books.
 If you can’t get there in person, visit the website for virtual tours, talks, and their online bookstore.
+Within a five minute walk, find the Eric Carle Museum of Picture Book Art.
+Carle is well-known for The Very Hungry Caterpillar; the museum is enchanting for both children and adults.
+Visually stimulating displays, hands-on exhibits, read-alongs, and classes are part of the programming.
+There is even room to sit and have a picnic lunch!

 For mid-century art and design, visit Frelinghuysen Morris House & Studio in Lenox.
 The 46-acre estate off Hawthorne Road near Tanglewood was home to American Abstract artists George L.K.
 Morris and Suzy Frelinghuysen and their collection of American and European Cubist Art.
 Beginning in late June through mid-October, take a tour of the house, walk the grounds, or take a painting workshop.
 Cafes in nearby Lenox and Stockbridge are perfect spots for people watching or refueling for the next stop on your tour of Berkshire museums!